MeRahulAhire/Runpod-Blender-Jupyter-Notebook-Script/README.md

 # Runpod-Blender-Jupyter-Notebook-Script
 **Upload the Jupyter Notebook to Runpod and play all the snippets one by one.
 If you face any issues, feel free to create an issue.**

+Make sure first that you're in `/workspace` directory

-The easiest way to upload the script to Runpod is open the terminal within the Jupyter notebook of Runpod and copy paste the following command
+The easiest way to upload the script to Runpod is open the terminal within the Jupyter notebook of Runpod and copy paste the following command.
 ```bash
 wget https://github.com/MeRahulAhire/Runpod-Blender-Jupyter-Notebook-Script/raw/main/Runpod%20Blender%20Script%20-%20Jupyter%20Notebook.ipynb
 ```